ethereum/sourcify/README.md

 ### How to run
 Prepare environment and start by running
-`STAGE=prod ./prepare_and_start.sh` for production
-`STAGE=testing ./prepare_and_start.sh` for testing.

 If you want to build images locally run:
-`docker-compose -f docker-compose.yaml build --no-cache --parallel`
+`docker-compose -f geth.yaml -f ipfs.yaml -f localchain.yaml -f monitor.yaml -f repository.yaml -f s3.yaml -f server.yaml -f ui.yaml -f build.yaml build --parallel`

-If you change something in files just run:
+If you just want to run it do:
-`docker-compose build --no-cache --parallel && docker-compose up -d` (-d flag means that output won't be printed in stdout)
+`docker-compose -f geth.yaml -f ipfs.yaml -f localchain.yaml -f monitor.yaml -f repository.yaml -f s3.yaml -f server.yaml -f ui.yaml -f build.yaml build` (-d flag means that output won't be printed in stdout)

+Note: you don't need to run all the services, just the ones you want.

+### How to run

 ## Development